Haven Holidays: Holiday parks and resorts

 There are currently 38 Haven parks in the United Kingdom.

-The number of Haven parks peaked at 56 in 1999, not long before their merger with British Holidays in 2002; however, many of its smaller parks were sold off throughout 2001 and again in October 2004, in a move that Haven said was to improve the standards of the larger and more profitable parks.
+The number of Haven parks peaked at 56 in 1999, not long before their merger with British Holidays in 2002; however, many of the smaller parks owned by both chains were sold off throughout 2001 and again in October 2004, in a move that Haven said was to improve the standards of its larger and more profitable parks.